Evanlab02/ShoppingListApp-Legacy/server/README.md

 ### Creating a .env file

-Before you can start the server, you need to create a `.env` file in the root of the repository.
+Before you can start the server, you need to create a `.env` in the `server/production/` folder.
 This file will contain all the environment variables that the server needs to run.

 It should look something like this: